ectora/.github/profile/README.md

 **What is it?
 What do they do?**

-🙋‍♀️ We make cool apps
+- [x] 🙋‍♀️ We make cool apps
-😊 We make IPTV fun and accessible
+- [x] 😊 We make IPTV fun and accessible
+- [ ] ❌ Closed-source is in our DNA